Rutgers University–Camden: Rutgers School of Nursing–Camden

 The Rutgers School of Nursing–Camden offers curricula that integrate nursing knowledge and clinical practice, including baccalaureate programs for traditional students, registered nurse students, and second-degree students; a doctor of nursing practice program; and certification in school nursing and wound ostomy continence nursing.

 Libraries

 The Paul Robeson Library develops and maintains access to materials that support undergraduate and graduate coursework and research.
 A designated Federal Depository for the First U.S. Congressional District, the library serves as a public resource for the citizens of New Jersey.
 Library faculty deliver comprehensive support for reference and research questions in their subject areas.
 Through the Paul Robeson Library, the Rutgers–Camden community may access the global resources of the Rutgers University Library System.
 The Robeson library also serves as the academic library for students and faculty at the Camden campuses of Camden County College and Rowan University.
+The current library was originaly built in 1958, with expansions completed in 1969 and 2008.